-With the Wikipedia definition out of the way, let’s discuss how Web Scraping can help you with “collection” of Sales Intelligence and specifically how ScrapeHero can augment basic Web Scraping with the “integration, analysis and presentation of information”.
+This article describes how Web Scraping can help you with “collection” of Sales Intelligence and specifically how ScrapeHero can augment basic Web Scraping with the “clean up and analysis of the scraped data”.

 The collection of data related to Sales is neither enough, nor specific and definitely not clean.